Originally by Eli Inkrot

 The dividend still grew, but not quite as quickly as earnings for most of the past decade.
 However, recent years of rapid dividend growth have seen the payout ratio rise in excess of a third of earnings.

 In total, JPMorgan has an outstanding track record of generating earnings and building its shareholders’ equity over time, irrespective of economic or regulatory conditions.

 Future Earnings Growth

-The business could grow overall earnings by say 4% or 5%, and still generate 6% annual EPS growth.
+The business could grow overall earnings by just 3% or 4%, and still generate our target of 5.5% annual earnings-per-share growth.
 A share repurchase program, especially when used in large amounts and at lower share prices, can fuel some per share growth.

 Putting It All Together